meanbee/magecert/catalog.md

 ### Custom Product Type

-To create an product type that extends a pre-available product type, this should be done by extending the relevant model.
-Otherwise the abstract product model should be inherited `Mage_Catalog_Model_Product_Type_Abstract`.
+To create a product type that extends one of the built-in product types, the corresponding product type model should be extended.
+Otherwise the new product type should extend the `Mage_Catalog_Model_Product_Type_Abstract` class.

 An entry in the module's `config.xml` is also required: